rebcabin/tangledown/README.md

 </noweb>

-The following regular expressions matches `block` tags that may appear anywhere on a line.
-I converted the 'o' in 'block' to a harmless group '[o]' so that _block_end_ doesn't match itself.
+The regular expressions in noweb `anywhere_regular_expressions` matches `block` tags that may appear anywhere on a line.
+I converted the 'o' in 'block' to a harmless regex group `[o]` so that _block_end_ doesn't match itself.
 That makes it safe to run this code on this here document itself during bootstrapping.

 <noweb name="anywhere_regular_expressions">